 3. Al Marmoom Desert Conservation Reserve has minimal light pollution thanks to its protected status, and is a favourite amongst astronomers.

-4. Al Qudra Desert is perfect if you want to camp out at night amidst the manmade lakes and wide expanses of open, unlit spaces to view meteor showers.
+4. Al Qudra Desert is perfect if you want to camp out at night amidst the manmade lakes.
+It has a wide expanse of open, unlit spaces to view meteor showers.

-5. Hatta’s elevated setting in the Hajar Mountains and low light pollution levels make for a scenic stargazing spot.
+5. Hatta offers an elevated setting in the Hajar Mountains and low light pollution levels make for a scenic stargazing spot.

-6. Al Lehbab Desert’s red dunes and silent vastness are perfect if you want to off-road into the wilderness yet be close enough to city limits while watching the Lyrid meteor showers.
+6. Al Lehbab Desert’s dunes and vastness are perfect if you want to off-road into the wilderness yet be near the city.

 Ras Al Khaimah